Home Loans for Apartments and Units in Springfield and Ipswich, QLD, The 2026 Guide

 • Valuation management: we work with lenders who use unit-experienced valuers in the Springfield and Ipswich area.

-• Scheme eligibility optimisation: we structure applications to maximise First Home Guarantee, FHOG, and stamp duty exemption benefits where eligible.
+• Scheme eligibility optimisation: we structure applications to maximise First Home Guarantee, FHOG, and transfer duty exemption benefits where eligible.

 • Settlement coordination: we coordinate with solicitors to manage off-the-plan timelines, sunset clauses, and settlement logistics.

-Ready to find out which lenders work best for your unit purchase?
+Like to know which banks & lenders work best for apartment and unit buyers?

 Frequently Asked Questions

-Are apartment loans harder to get than house loans?
+Are apartment loans harder to get than house loans in Springfield and Ipswich?

-What's the minimum unit size lenders will finance?
+What is the minimum unit size lenders will finance in Springfield and Ipswich?

 Most lenders prefer units over 45-50 square metres, though some will finance smaller apartments with additional criteria.
 Studio apartments under 40 square metres face more limited lender options.

-Do units in Springfield and Ipswich qualify for First Home Guarantee?
+Do units in Springfield and Ipswich qualify for the First Home Guarantee?

-Yes - units under $1,000,000 in Springfield and Ipswich qualify for the First Home Guarantee, letting eligible buyers purchase with 5% deposit and no LMI.
-Most unit markets in the area sit well under this cap.
+Yes, units under $1,000,000 in Springfield and Ipswich qualify for the First Home Guarantee, letting eligible buyers purchase with 5% deposit and no LMI.
+Most unit markets in the area sit well under this cap, with medians ranging from $580,000 in Raceview and Bundamba to $700,000 in Springfield Lakes.

-Can you buy an off-the-plan unit with a home loan?
+Can you buy an off-the-plan unit with a home loan in Springfield and Ipswich?

-How much deposit do you need for an investment unit?
+How much deposit do you need for an investment unit in Springfield and Ipswich?

 Investment unit purchases typically require 20% deposit to avoid LMI, though some lenders offer 10% deposit options with LMI.
 Your rental income potential is assessed as part of serviceability calculations.

-Should you use a mortgage broker or go to the bank for unit financing?
+Should you use a mortgage broker or go to the bank for unit financing in Springfield and Ipswich?

 A mortgage broker, every time.
-Unit lending policies vary significantly between lenders - building age, size, location, and strata factors all affect your options.
-A broker comparison identifies which lenders offer the best terms for your specific unit purchase.
+Unit lending policies vary significantly between lenders: building age, size, location, and strata factors all affect your options.
+A broker comparison across 60+ lenders identifies which lenders offer the best terms for your specific unit purchase at no cost to you.

 Your Next Steps

 Getting your unit or apartment loan right means understanding which lenders have policies that work for your building type, location, and purchase structure.
-The difference between lenders on strata properties can affect your borrowing capacity, approval speed, and loan features - all things that vary significantly across our 60+ lender panel.
+The difference between lenders on strata properties can affect your borrowing capacity, approval speed, and loan features, and that variation is significant across a 60+ lender panel.

 Mel Wright, Director and Principal Mortgage Broker at Zest Mortgage Solutions